beegagliardi.com

 • They restart at every handoff.

-That isn’t a content or ticket problem.
-It’s an architecture problem.
+That is not a content problem or a ticket problem.
+It is an architecture problem.

 Experience debt looks like this